Student Learning Outcomes

 - Demonstrate understanding of static equilibrium and dynamic equilibrium.

-- Use the first law and the second law of thermodynamics to solve the problems.
+- Use the first law of thermodynamics to calculate change in temperature in adiabatic processes.

 - Describe the components of wave and relate those components to mechanical vibrations, sound, and decibel levels.